 Insights into the Financial Independence, Retire Early (FIRE) Movement

-Here’s how it works: In order to retire at a young age, people who follow the FIRE movement allocate 50% to 75% of their income to savings.
-However, that can be challenging because it means they have to sacrifice certain lifestyle pleasures along the way.
-For instance, they might not be able to eat out or travel.
+Here’s how FIRE works: In order to retire at a young age, people who follow the movement allocate 50% to 75% of their income to savings.
+However, that can be challenging because it means they have to sacrifice certain lifestyle pleasures such as eating out or traveling.
+Of the SoFi survey respondents who said they want to retire at age 49, 18% are not using any strategies that might help them retire early.

 Once they retire, FIRE proponents tend to use investments that pay dividends as passive income sources to help support themselves.
 However, dividend payments depend on company performance and they’re not guaranteed.
 So a FIRE adherent would likely need other sources of income in retirement as well.

-💡 Quick Tip: Did you know that a traditional Individual Retirement Account, or IRA, is a tax-deferred account?
+💡 Quick Tip: Did you know that a traditional IRA, is a tax-deferred account?
 That means you don’t pay taxes on the money you put in it (up to an annual limit) or the gains you earn, until you retire and start making withdrawals.

 Financial Planning for Early Retirement